marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 In the end of the day a manager will be dealing with people-problems frequently.
 In the eyes of the person being troubled, their problems will be be more concerning than they may be comfortable telling you.
-You are at the risk of miss-characterising the problem if you don't handle it well.
+You are at the risk of miss-characterising the problem if you don't take it seriously.

 There is little point in trying to play a hard hand as an authoritarian manager that only dictates solutions without taking the time to care and